Piyush-Sinroja/ContactHelperSwift3/README.md

                                                 ContactHelper

-I have Made ContactHelper Swift Class with the help of this, We can Fetch Contact, Delete Contact from Device and Add/Update Contact To Device.
+with the help of this, We can Fetch Contact, Delete Contact from Device and Add/Update Contact To Device.
 We Can also modify According to our requirement.

 Advantages of this Demo:
 1: Contact Functionality